kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

   surname: "Doe"
   iAmNull: null

-Is also possible to wrap a whole JSON object in backticks:
+It is also possible to wrap a whole JSON object in backticks:

 .. code-block:: json